ChucKN0risK/LuchosFrontFramework/README.md

 If you're not comfortable with SVG sprite [Chris Coyier recommands a simpler technique](https://css-tricks.com/pretty-good-svg-icon-system/).

-To generate PNG fallback for browsers not supporting '<use>' run `gulp svg2png`.
+To generate PNG fallback for browsers not supporting `<use>`: run `gulp svg2png`.
 This task generates PNG fallback for each SVG files in `/icons` directory and puts them in `icons/dest` directory.
 These fallbacks will then be used by [svg4everybody](https://github.com/jonathantneal/svg4everybody).

 #### Build the project
-To build the project run 'gulp build'.
+To build the project run `gulp build`.

 ## Some pieces of advice